 The standout feature of the Ink Unlimited is the 1.5X earning on every purchase.
 Unlike other cards with specific or even rotating categories, this card ensures that every transaction you make contributes to your rewards at a slightly elevated rate.

 Many of the card’s other perks mirror those of the Ink Cash card.
-For instance, the Ink Unlimited also comes with an excellent sign-up bonus you’ll definitely want to capitalize on.
+For instance, the Ink Unlimited also comes with an excellent welcome offer you’ll definitely want to capitalize on.
 Historically, the offer has been quite similar to the Ink Cash card, typicaly being identical.

 The Ink Unlimited also provides additional benefits to cardholders including primary collision damage waiver on business rentals, purchase protection, extended warranty protection and the option to issue employee cards at no extra charge.
 Like the Ink Cash, the Ink Unlimited also charges 3% in foreign transaction fees.